 - A old or vintage mailbox makes a great place to organize your garden tools while you work in the garden.

 - Paint an old wood pallet and use it to hide garbage cans or air conditioner units.

 - Use old wood pallets as raised garden beds for lettuce and other vegetables.
 Keeps them in even rows!
 Or hang them and make shelves for herbs, flowers and garden accessories.

 - Use an old tall lamp base and a hanging planter basket to create a garden pedestal.

 - Make a sprinkler out of an old garden hose.
 Simply take a nail and poke holes in the hose.
 An instant sprinkler the kids (and your lawn) will love.

-Do you have any ideas for upcycling or repurposing items around your home or garden?
+What are your ideas to upcycle or repurpose household items found in your home, garage or garden?
 Tell us in the comments below!